rexrainbow/phaser3-rex-notes/docs/docs/markedeventsheet.md

 - `layers` : Pre-create [layer](layer.md) game object indexed by array of string names.
 - `layerDepth` : Set `depth` to each [layer](layer.md) game object.
     - `undefined` : Keep default `depth` value (`0`)
+- `rootLayer` : Add all [layer](layer.md) game object created by layer-manager into this root layer.
 - `log` : Configuration of BBCodeLog
     - `log.delimiters` : String of left-delimiter and right-delimiter.
         - A single string with 2 characters.
 Default value is `'[]'`.